oleg-alexandrov/PolyView/Readme.md

 ### Keyboard shortcuts

-Panning is accomplished by using the arrow keys, zooming is done with the plus and minus keys.
+Panning is accomplished by using the arrow keys, zooming is done with the mouse wheel and the +/- keys.
 Many other actions are bound to keyboard keys, as can be seen when invoking them from the menu.

 ### Command box